 Broad boulevards, parks, delicacies, design shops.
 The neighborhood of Østerbro in Copenhagen is somewhat posh and at the same time completely down to earth.

-Frederiksberg is the fashionable part of Copenhagen with luxury flats, excellent shopping opportunities, eateries and romantic green oases.
+Frederiksberg is the fashionable part of Copenhagen with luxury flats, excellent shopping, eateries and romantic green oases.